SAML-Toolkits/php-saml/README.md

 * `$isPassive` - When true the `AuthNRequest` will set the `Ispassive='true'`
 * `$strict` - True if we want to stay (returns the url string) False to redirect

-If a match on the SAMLResponse ID and the AuthNRequest ID that was sent is required, that AuthNRequest ID must to be extracted and saved.
+If a match on the future SAMLResponse ID and the AuthNRequest ID to be sent is required, that AuthNRequest ID must to be extracted and saved.

 ```php
 $ssoBuiltUrl = $auth->login(null, array(), false, false, true);